There is currently no Snow Emergency in effect.

 • Do not push snow out into the streets.

 • Do not place recycling and garbage carts in the street.
-Carts should be kept in the boulevard or at the end of the driveway.
+Carts should ONLY be kept in the boulevard or at the end of the driveway.

 • If you are able, please shovel hydrants out and clear snow and ice off storm drains to prevent street flooding.